K. P. Yohannan: Print and radio

-Yohannan is the author of 39 books published in the U.S. and over 200 books published in India.
+Yohannan was the author of 39 books published in the US and over 200 books published in India.
 His books include Revolution In World Missions.

-Yohannan's radio broadcast "Road to Reality" is heard on over 900 radio stations in the U.S., Canada, U.K., and Australia.
+Yohannan's radio broadcast Road to Reality was heard on over 900 radio stations in the US, Canada, UK, and Australia.
 He has also been heard on the Athmeeya Yathra (Spiritual Journey) daily broadcast for the past 25 years.
-This is broadcast in 14 nations in 113 Asian languages.
+The program is broadcast in 14 nations in 113 Asian languages.
 Athmeeya Yathra now includes a television station and print media.